rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 export default createGraphQLClient;
 {{< /highlight >}}

-Maybe you want to avoid using the GraphQL client with HTTP methods (e.g. `graphQLClient.post()`), or you may want to give another layer for the query and mutation methods called from the outside.
+Maybe you want to avoid using the GraphQL client with HTTP methods (e.g. `graphQLClient.post()`), or you may want to expose different functions for the query and mutation methods (e.g. `graphQLClient.query()`) called from the outside.
 That way, you never see the behind the scenes HTTP POST when interacting with the GraphQL client.
 For this, JavaScript class makes sense.

 {{< highlight javascript >}}
 import axios from 'axios';